Florida Condo Insurance Quotes

 What Florida condo insurance quotes should help you compare

-A condo quote is not just a price.
+A Florida condo insurance quote is not just a price.
 It is a coverage proposal.
-The Florida Office of Insurance Regulation describes HO-6 condo insurance as “walls-in” coverage because it covers the interior of the structure while the condo association’s master policy covers the exterior structure and common areas.
-FLOIR also says HO-6 policies generally provide coverage for building property, personal property, personal liability, and loss of use.
+The Florida Office of Insurance Regulation explains that HO-6 condo insurance is commonly referred to as “walls-in” coverage because it covers the interior of the structure, while the condo association’s master policy generally covers the exterior structure and common areas.
+FLOIR also states that HO-6 policies generally provide building property, personal property, personal liability, and loss of use coverage.
 [1]

-That means the quote should be judged by what it covers, not only by what it costs.
-Two quotes can have similar premiums but very different coverage.
-One may include stronger personal property protection, higher liability limits, better loss assessment coverage, or broader endorsements.
-Another may look cheaper because the deductible is higher or the quote uses lower limits than your condo actually needs.
+That means a quote should be judged by what it includes, not only by what it costs.
+Two quotes can have similar monthly or annual premiums but very different protection.
+One may include stronger personal property coverage, higher liability limits, more useful loss assessment coverage, or better endorsements.
+Another may look cheaper because it uses a higher deductible or lower limits than your condo actually needs.

 Quote item Why it matters What to compare

-Interior building coverage Helps protect the unit features that fall on you rather than the association.
-Flooring, cabinets, countertops, fixtures, appliances, upgrades, and association documents.
+Interior building coverage Helps protect unit features that fall on you rather than the association.
+Flooring, cabinets, countertops, fixtures, appliances, built-ins, upgrades, and association documents.

 Personal property Belongings can be undervalued when a quote uses a default amount.
 Furniture, electronics, clothing, kitchen items, décor, valuables, and replacement cost options.

 Liability coverage A quote can look cheaper if liability limits are lower than you want.
-Personal liability limit, medical payments if included, and whether an umbrella policy is needed.
+Personal liability limit, medical payments if included, and whether umbrella coverage should be discussed.

-Loss of use Temporary living costs can matter if a covered loss makes the condo unlivable.
+Loss of use Temporary living costs can matter if a covered loss makes your condo unlivable.
 Limit, duration, covered triggers, and whether the amount is realistic in your local market.

-Loss assessment Shared association losses and deductibles can be assessed to unit owners.
-Limit, deductible, covered assessment types, and whether higher limits are available.
+Loss assessment Shared association losses and deductibles may be assessed to unit owners.
+Included limit, deductible, covered assessment types, exclusions, and available higher limits.

-Flood coverage Standard condo insurance usually does not cover flood damage.
-NFIP or private flood options, association flood policy, contents coverage, and lender requirements.
+Flood coverage Standard condo insurance should not be treated as flood insurance.
+NFIP or private flood options, association flood policy, contents coverage, elevation, and lender requirements.

-Start with the association policy before you trust the quote
+Start with the condo association policy before you trust the quote

 A Florida condo quote is much more accurate when it is built around the association’s insurance responsibilities.
-Florida Statute 718.111 says a condominium association must use its best efforts to obtain and maintain adequate property insurance for association property, common elements, and the condominium property the association is required to insure.
-The statute also excludes personal property within the unit and certain interior items such as floor, wall, and ceiling coverings, electrical fixtures, appliances, built-in cabinets, countertops, window treatments, and similar property located within the unit and serving only that unit.
-Those items and the insurance on them are the unit owner’s responsibility.
+Florida Statute 718.111 requires condominium associations to use their best efforts to obtain and maintain adequate property insurance for the association property, common elements, and condominium property the association must insure.
+The same statute excludes certain property inside the unit, including personal property, floor, wall and ceiling coverings, electrical fixtures, appliances, water heaters, built-in cabinets, countertops, and window treatments that are located within the unit and serve only that unit.
+The statute says that property and the insurance on it are the responsibility of the unit owner.
 [2]

 Ask for these documents